 What Do Adjunct Faculty Need to Be Successful in the Online Classroom?

-Your online adjuncts are only as good as the support they receive
+Your online adjuncts are only as good as the support

 “Welcome to the college.
 You’re on your own.”